Patrick Mahomes sacked for 30-yard loss in Chiefs' game vs. Dolphins

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 Mahomes tried to run and spin away from Baker but it only made things worse.
-Mahomes was sacked for a 30-yard loss, bringing up a 4th-and-32.
+Mahomes was sacked for a 30-yard loss, bringing up a 4th-and-42.

 Miami was holding their own midway through the second quarter, clinging onto a narrow 10-7 lead.
 Mahomes threw two interceptions in the first half, ruining a near-perfect touchdown to interception ratio.